BinGitMaker/BinGitMaker/README.md

 🔭 I’m currently working on my 3rd and last School Project.
-🌱 I’m currently learning at Wild Code School https://github.com/WildCodeSchool 👯 I’m looking to collaborate on traineeship for 6months starting the 7th of March.
+🌱 I’m currently learning at Wild Code School https://github.com/WildCodeSchool 👯 I’m looking to collaborate on traineeship for 6months starting the 7th of March 2022.

 📫 How to reach me: dbinoisdevpro@gmail.com